ilievZlatko/drag-n-drop-ts-webpack/README.md

 ### Available scripts:

+To run production build and fire up the server on port 3000:

 ```
 npm start
 ```

-Runs production build and fire up the server on port 3000
+To run the build script and generate build folder with bundle.js inside:

 ```
 npm run build
 ```

-Runs the build script and generates build folder with bundle.js inside.
+To run the development server:

 ```
 npm run dev
 ```

-Runs the development server

 ### Dependencies: